humleflue/P4/ANTLR/README.txt

 Go to folder containing Buff_1_1.g4

 in terminal:
-antlr4 Buff_1_1.g4
+antlr4 -package Buff Buff_1_1.g4
 javac Buff_1_1*.java

-Now go back one folder and run
+javac Gen.java
+java Gen.java

 This should generate all the neccesary files.
 Now run
+cd ..
 javac Main.java
-java Main.java // if this does not work write Main .java
+java Main // if it doesn't work run java Main.java

 The project should now be working